-28 Aug Horse Math and Wrong Turn Ranch 1.0
+28 Aug Horse Math is Funny

-Step 5: you make a list of the ideal criteria for a home with horses, not only the facilities, but what it feels like to be there and wouldn’t it be lovely to find one with white fences and rose bushes and a basketball hoop and a house big enough for your family and visitors and enough space for all of your horses to live in pastures but also room for stalls, a barn, and a wash rack with hot and cold running water and you write that all on a very important list in a notebook you put somewhere but can no longer find.
+Step 5: you make a list of the ideal criteria for a home with horses, not only the facilities, but what it feels like to be there and wouldn’t it be lovely to find one with white fences and rose bushes and a basketball hoop and a house big enough for your family and visitors and your trainer and her visitors and enough space for all of your horses to live in pastures but also room for stalls, a barn, a wash rack with hot and cold running water and you write that all on a very important list in a notebook you put somewhere but can’t find.

-Step 6: you look at homes zoned for horses and realize that to live with horses in Los Angeles means that either you will have to win the lottery, possibly more than once, or you’ll live rurally and you won’t have the same access to clients that support your businesses or WiFi or sushi bars or dry cleaners or the award-winning high school you dreamed of for your kids and speaking of what about their friends since preschool … and wouldn’t it be easier, or at least better, to not live with your horse(s)?
+Step 6: you look at homes zoned for horses and realize that to live with horses in Los Angeles means that either you will have to win the lottery, possibly more than once, or you’ll live rurally and you won’t have the same access to the clients that support your businesses or WiFi or sushi bars or dry cleaners or the award-winning high school that you dreamed of for your kids and speaking of that, what about their friends since preschool … and wouldn’t it be easier, or at least better, to not live with your horses?

-Step 7: you become really good friends with your horse trainer that lives an hour away, and you begin to think wouldn’t it be easier and even more amazing if your trainer/friend was living and working with all of your horses all of the time and wouldn’t it make more sense to consolidate horses and trainers and locations and not have to split time between home and Topanga Canyon and Palmdale?
+Step 7: you become really good friends with your horse trainer and she’s only an hour away, but she’s not working with all of your horses and wouldn’t it be easier and even more amazing if your horses lived with your trainer/friend/soul sister and wouldn’t it make more sense to have everyone living in one location?

-Step 11: you sit on the balcony of your ranch house one weekend morning while working on a project and you flip open to a page of your notebook while gazing at the rose bushes behind the white fence right next to the basketball hoop and notice that the house you dreamed of and wrote down is precisely where you are sitting right now.
+Step 11: you sit on the balcony of your ranch house one weekend morning while working on a project and you flip open to a page of your notebook while gazing at the rose bushes behind the white fence right next to the basketball hoop and you notice that the house you dreamed of and wrote down is precisely where you are sitting right now.

 At least that’s how it all worked out for us.